nareto/rbepwt/README.md

 	rbimg.segment(method='felzenszwalb',scale=200,sigma=2,min_size=10)
 	rbimg.show_segmentation()

-Encode it using the RBEPWT method with the `easypath` path-finding procedure, 16 levels and the CDF 9/7 wavelet (`bior4.4` in `pywt`):
+Encode it using the RBEPWT method with the `easypath` path-finding procedure, 16 levels and the CDF 9/7 wavelet (`bior4.4` in `pywt`); keep only the greatest 512 coefficients and decode:

 	rbimg.encode_rbepwt(16,'bior4.4',path_type='easypath',euclidean_distance=True)
 	rbimg.threshold_coefs(512)